fury-gl/fury/docs/source/posts/2022/2022-06-28-week-2-mohamed.rst

 This week I will do the following

-- Allow Fury actors to maintain the number of primitives as an object property so that it can be used to manipulate only a subset of primitives in a single actor.
+- Allow FURY actors to maintain the number of primitives as an object property so that it can be used to manipulate only a subset of primitives in a single actor.
-- Change the structure of the Animation API to a newer one designed by Filip to solve performance issues when creating a large number of timelines.
+- Change the structure of the Animation API to a newer one designed by Filipi to solve performance issues when creating a large number of timelines.
 - Implement the Bézier curve interpolation.